Recife Travel Guide

 Recife © guilherme jofili

-The beach of Porto de Galinhas, just south of the city, has repeatedly earned the title of best beach in Brazil, not a mean feat in a country celebrated for its coastlines.
-Those seeking a more quaint, historical holiday, should consider staying just beyond the urban sprawl in the UNESCO-listed town of Olinda, which provides laid-back colonial charm as well as easy access to energetic Recife.
+The beach of Porto de Galinhas, just south of the city, is often thought of as Brazil's best - which is no mean feat in a country celebrated for its coastlines.
+Those seeking a quainter, historical holiday should consider staying just beyond the urban sprawl in the UNESCO-listed town of Olinda.
+It provides laid-back colonial charm as well as easy access to energetic Recife.

 Become our Recife Travel Expert

 We are looking for contributors for our Recife travel guide.
 If you are a local, a regular traveller to Recife or a travel professional with time to contribute and answer occasional forum questions, please contact us.